CKs-Technology-News/PrivacyTools/README.md

 - [HexChat](https://hexchat.github.io/) – HexChat is an IRC client based on XChat, but unlike XChat it’s completely free for both Windows and Unix-like systems.
 - [Ii](https://tools.suckless.org/ii/) – A minimalist FIFO and filesystem-based IRC client.
 - [Irssi](https://irssi.org/) – Your text mode chatting application since 1999.
 IRC built-in.
 Multi-protocol friendly for module authors.
+- [Libera.Chat](https://libera.chat/) – A next-generation IRC network for FOSS projects.
+Libera.Chat can be accessed using an IRC client.
 - [Textual](https://www.codeux.com/textual/) – Textual as a popular macOS client.
 - [The Lounge](https://thelounge.chat/) – ZNC as a bouncer for any IRC client for receiving offline messages.
 - [ZNC](https://znc.in/) – ZNC as a bouncer for any IRC client for receiving offline messages.